ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

     }
 ```

 *Note:* The default priority is 15.
-If nothing matches this priority, the alphabetically first name-based vhost will be used.
+If nothing matches this priority, the alphabetically first name-based vhost is used.
 This is also true if you pass a higher priority and no names match anything else.

 A slightly more complicated example, changes the docroot owner/group from the default 'root'